OskarLiew/pdf-parsers/out/docling/308-an-ai-strategy-for-sweden-pdf-version-1020240408.md

 For Sweden especially, with the high decentralization of the public sector (e.g. 21 regions, 290 municipalities, 350+ government agencies), collaboration becomes even more important as very few organizations individually are capable of building and managing necessary infrastructure, data, and solutions.
 To really scale the benefits of AI across both organizations and the country, significant activities and investments compensation for the decentralization must be put in place.

-"With new opportunities, risks, and threats to prosperity and security at stake, the promise and peril associated with this foundational technology are too vast for any single actor to manage alone.
-As a result, cooperation is inherently needed to equally mitigate international security risks, as well as to capitalize on the technology's potential to transform enterprise functions, mission support, and operations."
+'With new opportunities, risks, and threats to prosperity and security at stake, the promise and peril associated with this foundational technology are too vast for any single actor to manage alone.
+As a result, cooperation is inherently needed to equally mitigate international security risks, as well as to capitalize on the technology's potential to transform enterprise functions, mission support, and operations.'

 From: An Artificial Intelligence Strategy for NATO

-"The research community, industry, and Government play important, interconnected roles to enable the development and deployment of AI solutions.
-It is critical for Singapore to enhance partnerships across these stakeholders to strengthen our collective capabilities and drive our overall national AI effort."
+'The research community, industry, and Government play important, interconnected roles to enable the development and deployment of AI solutions.
+It is critical for Singapore to enhance partnerships across these stakeholders to strengthen our collective capabilities and drive our overall national AI effort.'

 From: Singapore's AI Strategy